pupilfirst/wd301-scripts/react-app-state/intro-to-context/README.md

 ### Step 1: Creating the context
 So first step is very easy.
 To create our context, we'll usually make a new file, and then inside that file we will import a function from React called `createContext()`.
+> Note: There is no need to write the following code snippet.
+We will show it as part of a presentation.
+The actual implementation will start from next lesson.
 ```tsx
 import { createContext } from 'react';